 Today the house that stands at 1114 South Noland Road is actually the rear wing and the side entrance of Stone’s original house.
 And since it has some features not found in most historic homes, Melanie and Perry Johnson were able to include an accessible guest room in the plans, when they converted this private residence to the Silver Heart Inn.

 There’s accessible parking in the back of the house, with level access down the driveway to the ramped back entrance.
-The four guest rooms are located on the second floor, with the two wings divided by a staircase.
-There is also a small elevator that runs from the first floor to the Roy Gamble Room on the second floor.
+The guest rooms are located on the second floor, with the two wings divided by a staircase.
+There is also a small elevator that runs from the first floor to the accessible Roy Gamble Suite on the second floor.

-The Shirley Gamble Room is located next door.
-The larger of the two rooms, it’s named for Roy Gamble’s second wife.
-It’s furnished with a 33-inch high queen-sized bed, with a step stool and wheelchair access on both sides.
+The second bedroom, which is the larger of the two rooms, is furnished with a 33-inch high queen-sized bed, with a step stool and wheelchair access on both sides.
 The spacious room also has two comfortable chairs and a table in front of a working fireplace.
 There’s good pathway access throughout the room, and although the decor exudes a definite Victorian charm, the Asian accents really ramp up the vibrancy.

-The bathroom, which was remodeled after Mr. Gamble had a stroke in the 1980s, is located next door to the Roy Gamble Room.
-It features a full five-foot turning radius and is equipped with a roll-in shower with a hand-held showerhead and a portable shower chair.
+The suite bathroom, which was remodeled after Mr. Gamble had a stroke in the 1980s, features a full five-foot turning radius and is equipped with a roll-in shower with a hand-held showerhead and a portable shower chair.
 The toilet, which is located next to the pedestal sink, has a unique grab bar configuration.
 There are standard grab bars on the back and left walls (as seated), and a floor mounted grab bar on the other side.
 The floor mounted grab bar only extends halfway out from the back wall, so there is room for a side transfer, but it may be difficult for some folks.